In this article, we will discuss the difference between natural and homeopathic remedies. If this is something you are interested in, read on.

-Do you know the difference between natural and homeopathic remedies?
+What is the difference between natural or homeopathic remedies?

 Baltic Amber is a NATURAL teething pain remedy.